-If you are working more than fifty-five hours a week, you are working too much and likely out of balance.
-You may be able to work more than this for a season, but it is not sustainable.
-If you persist in working this much—or more—something will eventually break.
+If you are working more than 55 hours a week, you are working too much and likely out of balance.
+You may be able to keep this up for a season, but it is not sustainable.

-- Your example.
-Your people will unconsciously mimic you.
-They can’t help it.
-As a leader you set the pace.
-If you work seventy hours a week, your people will think they must work seventy hours a week.
+Your example.
+As a leader, you set the pace.
+If you work 70 hours a week, your people will think they have to work 70 hours a week.
 Most of them won’t be able to keep up.
-And you will be responsible for the consequences.
+And you won’t like the consequences.

-If you want to get your life back into balance, I suggest that you grab a copy of my free e-book, Shave 10 Hours of Your Workweek.
+If you want to get your life back into balance, I suggest you grab a copy of my free e-book, Shave 10 Hours Off Your Workweek.
 It will help you get more done in less time, so you can reinvest those hours in what matters most.

 Question: Is your life in balance?
 You can leave a comment by clicking here.